Restoration Project Advisor

 Reports To: Program Manager

 Background: Chesapeake Conservancy is a non-profit organization based in Annapolis, Maryland.
 We are a team of conservation entrepreneurs.
 We believe that the Chesapeake is a national treasure that should be accessible for everyone and a place where wildlife can thrive.
 We use technology to enhance the pace and quality of conservation, and we help build parks, trails and public access sites.
-As part of Bay-wide restoration programming, Chesapeake Conservancy provides backbone support & builds capacity for a partnership of over 40 restoration organizations across Pennsylvania.
-The Conservancy secures federal, state, and private grants to support partners to implement restoration projects as part of a coordinated effort to accelerate water quality and habitat improvements.
+In Pennsylvania, Chesapeake Conservancy provides backbone support & builds capacity for a partnership of over 40 restoration organizations as part of a coordinated effort to accelerate water quality and habitat improvements.

-Essential Duties and Responsibilities: Manages the daily planning, execution and tracking of restoration projects and contracts to ensure compliance with Conservancy policies and federal and state restoration funding and cost-share programs to support the Conservancy’s mission.
+Essential Duties and Responsibilities: Manages the daily planning, execution and tracking of restoration projects and contracts to ensure compliance with organizational and federal and state policies and procedures.

 - Manages sub-awards and partner contracts to ensure grant deliverables, budgets, and timelines, with a focus on agricultural best management practice (BMP) implementation projects.